 - Lesson plan ideas for songs in two categories: Recent Hits and Classic Hits

-- Worksheets and songs to pair with specific grammar topics
+- A Grammar + Songs page with worksheets and songs to pair with specific grammar topics

 - Stories behind the songs, written at the beginning and high-beginning levels and reproducible for classroom use.
 These stories are available only on this site and are not in the textbooks listed below.
 Some stories have audio recordings and pre-reading animated drawings.